-Proposals may consider a wide range of theories and practices of transformation.
-All disciplines, methodologies, and styles of presentation are welcomed, and from scholars at all levels.
+We invite proposals that envision a feminist and queer South within a wide range of theories and practices of transformation.
+All disciplines, methodologies, and styles of presentation are welcome, and from scholars at all levels.

-- Black Lives Matter and Black Feminist Leadership
+- Black Feminist Leadership and social movements

-- Disability activism and responses to ableism
+- Disability activism

 - Trans rights and public policy